 1. WazirX

-WazirX is one of the largest and most influential virtual currency exchangers in the country.
-Invented in 2018, the head office in Mumbai offers a great quantity of cryptocurrencies that one can trade in.
-Acquired by Binance in the year 2019, WazirX shares the global platform of Binance hence increasing its liquidity and trading pairs.
+WazirX is one of the country’s largest and most influential virtual currency exchangers.
+Invented in 2018, the company’s head office in Mumbai offers many cryptocurrencies for trading.
+Acquired by Binance in 2019, WazirX shares Binance’s global platform, hence increasing its liquidity and trading pairs.

 Some of the Key Features: